mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Login to Azure in the WSL environment

-In the Ubuntu 22.04(WSL) terminal opened in the 'Connect to Ubuntu WSL with VSCode' step, run the following commands:
+In the Ubuntu 22.04(WSL) terminal opened in the 'Connect to Ubuntu WSL with VS Code' step, run the following commands:

 ``` bash
     az login